-We don’t always think of recessed gums in the same light as we do cavities and other dental issues, but they are just as dangerous to our health.
+We don’t always think of recessed gums in the same light as cavities and other dental issues, but they are just as dangerous to our health.

-They’re all caused in part by poor dental care, bone loss, dental function problems, such as grinding, clenching, ill fitting fillings , crowns, veneers and specially due to bad bite or occlusion.
+They’re all caused partly by poor dental care, bone loss, and dental function problems, such as grinding, clenching, and ill-fitting fillings, crowns, and veneers, especially due to bad bites or occlusion.
 Gum recession is not always publicized like its better-known counterparts.
 Still, the fact remains that receding gums can be dangerous for you, your health, and your confidence.

 Gum recession is easily noticeable.
-The root structure is exposed, and due to proximity to the nerve of the tooth, can cause thermal sensitivity and even air.
+The root structure is exposed, and proximity to the tooth’s nerve can cause thermal sensitivity and even air.
 Typically, the gum starts thinning around its natural visible tooth-gum boundary, eroding further and further if not treated.
 It does this so much that the tooth appears unusually longer than the others.